nwweeden/career-connection-frontend/README.md

 3. `npm install` to install dependencies
 4. `npm start` to launch the application

 This repository is a Create-React-App for the front end.
-Clone with the back end to have a fully function app.
+Clone with the back end to have a fully functioning app.

 Have Fun!